dream-stream/KubernetesScripts/README.md

 When creating new deployments/statefulsets be sure to to use the label: **release: prometheus** And the port should be name and it should be called **web**

+In the final solution for Dream-Stream the cluster-monitoring Prometheus setup was used.

+Setup is done by running `kubectl apply -f prometheus\cluster-monitoring\manifests`

+Sometimes it should be ran twice, but other than that it should just work.

 ## Setup etcd